-LAW 231 - Private Penal Law - Part I
+LAW 231 - Private Penal Law -Part I

-This course is considered to be a detailed study of some of the offenses against the right of humans to life, namely murders, their different kinds, aggravating and mitigating circumstances.
-In addition, it covers offenses against the right of humans to the safety of their bodies, including the crimes of abuse, and their aggravating and mitigating circumstances.
-This course also deals with the most important crimes against ethics and morals, including the crimes of adultery, rape, and indecent assault, and crimes against dignity and reputation.
+This course is considered to be a detailed study of some of the offences against the right of humans to life, namely murders, their different kinds, aggravating and mitigating circumstances.
+Also, it covers offences against the right of humans to the safety of their bodies, including the crimes of abuse, and their aggravating and mitigating circumstances.
+This course also deals with the most critical crimes against ethics and morals, including the crimes of adultery, rape, and indecent assault, and crimes against dignity and reputation.

-LAW 232 - Private Penal Law - Part 2
+LAW 232 - Private Penal Law - Part II